-Finally sorting out a little confusion.
-While doing research on Moravian Stars (aka Herrnhuttersterne), I came across sweet little folded German paper stars.
-While they didn’t look like the pointed Moravian stars, that’s what a lot of resources called them.
-But they were also called German Star, Advent Star, Danish Star, Nordic Star, Polish Star, Pennsylvanian Star, Christmas Star, and Swedish Star.
+While researching Moravian Stars (aka Herrnhuttersterne), I came across sweet little folded German paper stars.
+While they didn’t look like the pointed Moravian stars, although that’s what many resources called them.
 In Germany, they are called Fröbelsterne or Froebel Stars.
-And wasn’t Froebel the guy who invented Kindergarten? (yes) Is there a relationship?
-Sigh.
-Time to sort this mess out.
-What is a Froebel Star?
-And why is it also called a Moravian Star, German Star, Advent Star, and more importantly… how do I make some so I can decorate for Christmas with them??
+(Other names for the folded stars: German Star, Advent Star, Danish Star, Nordic Star, Polish Star, Pennsylvanian Star, Christmas Star, and Swedish Star.)
+So, what is a Froebel Star?
+And why is it also called a Moravian Star, German Star, or Advent Star, and more importantly, how do I make some so I can decorate for Christmas with them??

 What Is a Froebel Star?

-Simply put, a Froebel Star is a 3 dimensional Star made by weaving and folding 4 strips of paper.
-This German form of “origami” was actually a fairly common thing that people made and was just known as a paper star.
-(Much like today kids fold “cootie catchers / fortune tellers”… wait… do kids still do that?).
+Simply put, a Froebel Star is a three-dimensional Star made by weaving and folding four strips of paper.
+This German form of “origami” was a fairly common thing that people made and was known as a paper star.
+(Much like today, kids fold “cootie catchers/fortune tellers”… wait… do kids still do that?).
 What makes them extra special is that the star holds together without using glue or tape.

 So why are they known as Froebel Stars (Fröbel Sterne)?

 As a staunch believer that children should learn through creative play, Friedrich Fröbel established a school that became the first “Kindergarten” in 1837.
-To encourage children’s learning, he created a series of “gifts”… basically, puzzles and manipulative toys, that would draw children in to figuring out how the world would work.
+To encourage children’s learning, he created a series of “gifts,” basically puzzles and manipulative toys, to draw children into figuring out how the world would work.
 Young children also learned paper folding.
-Folding what is basically a 2 dimensional sheet of paper into a 3 dimensional star became a key lesson in mathematics to help understand the world around them.
-(Here is where we overlap the Moravian Star… the first Moravian stars were also “Math Lessons”).
+Folding a 2-dimensional sheet of paper into a 3-dimensional star became a key lesson in mathematics to help understand the world around them.
+(Here is where we overlap the Moravian Star.
+The first Moravian stars were also “Math Lessons”).
 It was also a fabulous lesson in precision.
 You must carefully manipulate and fold the paper following a key set of instructions to make the star.

 (It makes me wonder if Kindergarteners in the 1800s were far more advanced than they are today.)

-In 1877 a book called “Des Kindes erstes Beschäftigungsbuch” (The Child’s First Busy Book) by E. Barth und W. Niederley was published containing step by step instructions for folding Fröbel Sterne.
-(It’s possible that Barth knew Fröbel, since they both studied in Jena… but that’s just speculation…. it’s more likely that Barth knew of Fröbel’s work with children, and learned from it.)
+In 1877, a book called “Des Kindes erstes Beschäftigungsbuch” or “The Child’s First Busy Book” by E. Barth and W. Niederley was published.
+It contained step-by-step instructions for folding Fröbel Sterne.
+(It’s possible that Barth knew Fröbel since they both studied in Jena, but that’s just speculation.
+It’s more likely that Barth knew of Fröbel’s work with children and learned from it.)

-So, while Fröbel didn’t “Invent” the Froebel Star… he did teach it to many students… and almost 200 years later, his contributions remain part of the vocabulary.
+So, while Fröbel didn’t “Invent” the Froebel Star, he taught it to many students, and almost 200 years later, his contributions remain part of the vocabulary.

 Paper Star Christmas Ornament Garland – White with Red Beads – NEW CREATION!